 top of page

-Mapping the extent of Oil Spill in Mauritius using Remote Sensing
+Mapping the extent of Oil Spill in Mauritius using Radar Remote Sensing

-MV Wakashio, a bulk carrier owned by Japanese shipping company Nagashiki, was on its way to Brazil from China where it had delivered its consignment of iron-ore.
-It was on standby mode, waiting for orders, when it collided with a 'reef' off the south east coast of Mauritius on 25th July 2020.
-It was carrying 4000 tonnes of fuel and the crash resulted in leakage of around 1000 tonnes - 7000 barrels equivalent.
+MV Wakashio, a Bulk carrier owned by Japanese shipping company Nagashiki, was on its way to Brazil from China where it had delivered its consignment of iron-ore.
+It was on a standby mode waiting for its orders when it collided with a 'reef' off the south east coast of Mauritius on 25th July 2020.
+It was carrying 4000 tonnes of Fuel and the crash resulted in a leakage of approximately 1000 tonnes - the equivalent of 7000 barrels.

-The image below depicts the extent of oil spill, as extracted from Sentinel SAR satellite imagery as on 10th August 2020.
+The image below depicts the extent of the Oil Spill, as extracted from Sentinel SAR satellite imagery as on 10th August 2020.

 Mauritius Oil Spill visualization as on 10th August 2020.
 Extracted using SAR (Sentinel-1) imagery